fedenanni/Reimplementing-TagMe/README.md

 ```
 Note that the flag -s will keep the sections and the flag -l the links.

+### Extract entity, mention and ngram frequencies + entity aspects

-Having the Wiki dump processed by the WikiExtractor in the output/ folder, the first step is to collect a set of all entity-mentions in Wikipedia, so that you can later collect their appearance as ngrams.
-You do this by using
+Having the Wiki dump processed by the WikiExtractor in the "output/" folder, the first step is to collect a set of all entity-mentions in Wikipedia, so that you can later collect their frequency as ngrams.
+You can do this by using
 ```
 1-CollectAllMentions.ipynb
 ```